 8.Take a helicopter tour.
 Seeing Maui from the air is truly awe inspiring.
 It’s not normally on my “must do” list for most visitors on Maui just because it’s not a cheap thing to do, but for a special trip, it’s definitely the most splurge worthy excursion.
 I like to fly with Blue Hawaiian.

 9.Play golf or tennis.
 Kapalua is the huge golf destination (always the first stop of the PGA tour) although there are some amazing courses in Wailea as well.
-There’s also a tennis club in Wailea that offers workshops and drills.
+There’s also a tennis academy at the Four Seasons in Wailea.

 10.Visit some of Maui’s breweries, distilleries, and wineries.
 Maui Brewing Company offers several daily tours at the Kihei location.
 Ocean Vodka Distillery and Haliimaile Distillery both offer tours.
 And Maui Wine (tours and tasting room available) is situated upcountry on one of the prettiest pieces of land on Maui.
 It’s definitely a must see.